Worm was right there with us

 Even with their recently upgraded ABM (anti ballistic missile) software, the Patriot radars could not tell which part was the warhead, which was a motor, and which was a mostly empty (but still dangerous if it fell on you) fuel tank.

 I’m guessing this is a smushed section of an al Hussein SCUD’s fuel tank.
-It was almost devoid of fuel, and therefore relatively light, when it hit our base, so it only flattened out a bit.
+It was almost devoid of fuel, and therefore relatively light, when it hit the ground, so it only flattened out a bit.

 Consequently, they fired at everything falling out of the sky.
 32 Patriots–almost the entire on-hand inventory of 36 (3 batteries of 3 launchers each, 4 missiles loaded in each launcher)–rose into the sky from the batteries defending Riyadh (ours at KKIA, one at an air base in Riyadh where our sister flight from Warren AFB was stationed, and one at an oil refinery on the south edge of town) that night.